 We act as panel counsel for a number of industry clients or their insurers.
 In addition, our attorneys hold prominent positions in professional organizations that have committees devoted to the trucking or transportation industry.
-Some of our attorneys practicing in this area are members of the steering committee of ALFA International’s Transportation Practice Group, the Trucking Industry Defense Association (TIDA), and the Defense Research Institute Trucking Law Committee (DRI).
+Some of our attorneys practicing in this area are members of the steering committee of ALFA International’s Transportation Practice Group, the Trucking Industry Defense Association (TIDA), Transportation Lawyers Association (TLA) and the Defense Research Institute (DRI) Trucking Law Committee.
 Our attorneys are often asked to speak about current legal issues affecting the business at industry-sponsored events and seminars.

-For more information about the services we provide to the Retail industry contact Jim Jarrow or Shawn Rogers at 816.471.2121.
+For more information about the services we provide to the Trucking industry contact Jim Jarrow or Shawn Rogers at 816.471.2121.
 In St. Louis, contact Richard Woolf or Josh Davis at 314.345.5000.

 | The Eighth Circuit Court of Appeals recently held that a railroad's products liability and breach of contract claims that were based on federally-imposed standards of care are not preempted.
 BNSF Railway Co. v.
 Seats, Inc., (No. 17-1399, 8th Cir.
 2018).

 | Despite an uptick in advocacy, support, and inclusion of the LGTBQ community over the past several decades, as of today, discrimination based on sexual orientation remains an invalid claim under the Missouri Human Rights Act (“MHRA”).
 However, in a recent decision by the Western District of the Missouri Court of Appeals...